PaulDJoachim/semantic-mapper/README.md

 - Clustering parameters need tuning for different domains.
 - Currently no quantitative metrics for "semantic divergence".
 Debatable as to whether or not sentence embeddings constitute a valid evaluation of meaning.
 - DBSCAN algorithm might be sub-optimal for quantifying embedding similarity.
+- Sampling/generation should be made deterministic (or seedable) for reproducable results and/or test cases.
 - Visualization is bare-bones and could use more features/polish
 - Data output is sparse at the moment.
 Could use JSON reports with more comprehensive stats.
 - Limited testing on different model types and prompt categories